 Of course, on most occasions, no injury will occur, giving extra ammunition to those who claim we now live in something of a ‘nanny state’.

 But equally, in our work at Hudgell Solicitors, we see many occasions in which workers taking ‘everyday’ risks suffer serious, often life-changing injuries.

-In allowing him to do so, Matthew’s employers were breaking health and safety laws given the height and weight of objects being lifted without support or machinery, and putting him at risk.
+In allowing him to do so, his employers were breaking health and safety laws given weight of objects being lifted without support or machinery, and putting him at risk.

 It may have seemed unnecessary and a burden at the time, but the injuries will now effect his life and this shows why risks like these should not be taken, and why it is down to both employers and employees to identify risks and remove them from the workplace.